Fantastic Things to Do in Sifnos, Greece

 Road to Herronissos Beach, Sifnos.

-You still need to take the same bus to reach other destinations, but you will need to change the bus once you arrive at the capital of the island.
+You still need to take the same bus to reach other destinations, but you must change the bus once you arrive at the island’s capital.

 Other places you can reach by bus include Faros, Platys Gialos, Kastro, and Vathy.

-Car rental can offer great freedom to those who are eager to explore and maybe stay in one area longer than what any bus schedule would dictate.
+Car rental can offer great freedom to those eager to explore and maybe stay in one area longer than any bus schedule would dictate.

-The island is a great place to visit by motorbike or by bicycle too since most of the roads are in quite good condition.
+The island is also a great place to visit by motorbike or bicycle since most of the roads are in relatively good condition.

 Essentials You Should Pack for Sifnos